gianevag/toDoList/README.md

 As a user, I want to:

-- Be able to add, edit and delete a task.
+- Add, edit, and delete a task.
-- Be able to mark a task as toDo, doing or done.
+- Mark a task as "To Do," "Doing," or "Done."
-- Change the order of the tasks in the list or between the lists.
+- Change the order of the tasks within a list or between lists.
-- Persist the tasks state when the page is refreshed.
+- Persist the task state when the page is refreshed.

 ### Technologies 💻